amrictor/trip-planner/team/sprint1.md

 * *amrictor*: *I completed all tasks*

 #### What went well
 * *We completed all tasks presented to us, and deployed a functional product which met the requirements for this sprint.
-Our team members are now more familiar with the codebase and with the development process.
+Our team members are now more familiar with the codebase and with the development process, setting us up for a successful semester.

 #### Problems encountered and resolutions
 * *something*